NielsGrove/SQLAdmin/Inventory/Server/READMe.md

 The primary main components for SQLAdmin Server are

-* _SQLAdmin Collector_: The main component for collect data on each registered SQL Server installation.
+- _SQLAdmin Inventory Collector_: The main component for collect data on each registered SQL Server installation.
+This is a component where both scalability and performance has very high periority.
-* _SQLAdmin Inventory_: The data collected by the Collector combined with metadata like license periods.
+- _SQLAdmin Inventory Database_: The data collected by the _Collector_ component combined with metadata like license periods and organizational units.